-The University of Illinois at Urbana-Champaign established its nationally recognized Institute of Aviation at University of Illinois – Willard Airport in 1946.
-The University takes full advantage of training and research opportunities made possible by the location of the Institute on the grounds of University of Illinois – Willard Airport.
+The University of Illinois at Urbana-Champaign established its nationally recognized Institute of Aviation at University of Illinois – Willard Airport in 1946 before Parkland College took over the program in 2014.

-University of Illinois – Willard Airport is served by American Airlines and United Airlines which offer convenient, non-stop service to Chicago’s O’Hare Airport and the Dallas-Fort Worth Airport.
+University of Illinois – Willard Airport is served by American Airlines which offers convenient, non-stop service to Chicago O’Hare, Dallas-Fort Worth, and Charlotte, NC.
 Connections are available from these major hubs to virtually anywhere on the globe.

 University of Illinois – Willard Airport is also home to a private jet service: Flightstar.

 For facility information of interest to aviators, visit AirNav.com.